 C. Not the LargeBlocker Argument

-Unfortunately for me, a BCH argument that is false greatly resembles my true argument.
-The BCHers and “spenders” (who lost the war), said: “We want to promote Bitcoin’s use for layer1 transactions, but a money that requires $70+ transaction fees is not useful and won’t work.”.
+Unfortunately for me, my true argument greatly resembles a BCH argument that is false.
+The BCHers (the “spenders” who lost the war), said: “A money that requires $70+ transaction fees is not useful and won’t work.”.

 Largeblocker: " $70/tx fees ...will not work (they will be rejected by users)!"
 SB-Realist: " $70/tx fees ...are *required for* Bitcoin to work (without high P, there are no property rights)."